Skip page header and navigation

 Why we love the King Charles III England Coast Path

-The King Charles III England Coast Path is a masterpiece in the making.
-When completed, it will be the world’s longest shore walk, encircling the entire English seaboard: a remarkable 2,795 miles (4,500km) of beaches, clifftops, cities and nature reserves.
+When completed, the King Charles III England Coast Path will be the world’s longest shore walk, encircling the entire English seaboard: a remarkable 2,795 miles (4,500km).
 From the southern tip of Cornwall to the uppermost reaches of Northumberland, it will link world-famous landmarks with little-known corners – a journey through unique cultures, geologies, history and more.

 So far, only a handful of sections are officially open, but more will soon follow already established routes like the South West Coast Path.
 As with all of Britain’s National Trails, it’s up to you how you walk it.
 Maybe you’ll hike its entirety, follow a long-distance route, or dip into shorter day walks?